cea-hpc/mpc/README.md

 <!-- > Then, we should in priority lead users to the deployed documentation -->

-> [!WARNING]
-> The documentation is not deployed for now,
-> It will be in a near future release
+The main documentation can be found [here](https://cea-hpc.github.io/mpc/)

 The documentation is composed of three main parts